Australia

 The Waldorf schools gave themselves the name „Vrijeschool“ (Free School) in order to make visible their independent from government regulations.
 The Dutch constitution guarantees that parents have free choice in education.
 This means that all schools receive government support and at the same time have great freedom to develop their own curriculum.
 This has had a decisive influence on the development of Waldorf schools.
 The school authorities check regularly to make sure that Waldorf schools, despite their great freedom, are meeting the prescribed basic standards.
 The Waldorf movement is trying to maintain a good relationship with the school authorities and at the same time to develop its own identity.

-This has proven to be a good approach – more and more parents are choosing Waldorf education for their child.
-In 2014/15 8 new schools were founded and all Waldorf schools have waiting lists.
+This has proven to be a good approach – more and more parents are choosing Waldorf education for their children.
+In 2020 there were many initiatives to found new schools, and many Waldorf schools have long waiting lists.
 The government is interested in learning why Waldorf education is so popular, and articles appear regularly in the press about the importance of free play and the dangers of early academic learning.

 Birth to Three.
-There are many different forms of activity for the child from birth to three: child care centers that part of schools, home day care mothers, play groups at home, etc. A new “Association for Anthroposophical Care of the Young Child” is in the process of forming.
+There are many different forms of activity for the child from birth to three: child care centers that are part of schools, home daycare mothers, playgroups at home, etc. A new “Association for Anthroposophical Care of the Young Child” is in the process of forming.

 Website of the Country association